Oren-T/i2i_teaming_tools/planning/tech_specs.md

      - A background script (same one every 10 minutes) processes these requests:
        - For Delete: cancels the event and hides (but does not delete) the row.
        - For Updated: re-syncs the calendar event date/attendees/details and sends notifications.

+#### Status Snapshot sheet

+- A separate sheet within the Main Projects spreadsheet that tracks project statuses for comparison purposes.
+- Structure:
+  * Row 1: Header row with column labels: `project_id`, `project_status`
+  * Rows 2+: One row per project, storing the `project_id` and `project_status` from the previous day
+- Purpose:
+  * Used by the daily maintenance script to detect which projects have changed status since the last run
+  * The script compares current `project_status` values from the Main Projects File to the snapshot
+  * After sending status-change digest emails, the snapshot is overwritten with the current statuses
+- Initialization:
+  * On first run, if the snapshot is empty or missing projects, the script should populate it with all current projects
+  * New projects added to the Main Projects File should be added to the snapshot on their first daily run (with their current status)

 #### Project Folder